 Reviewer #2: This interesting paper investigates the impacts of the COVID-19 pandemic of public transit ridership across major systems in the US.
 The main data supporting this research are provided by the Transit app.
 It is a very timely effort, focusing on an important topic with a strong tie to the society.
 Methods are adequate.
 But I have several concerns for the authors to address.
 1. Introduction section is not very motivating.
 For example, why is it important to study the changes in public transit ridership, along with some metrics like the floor value and so on?
 What knowledge do we gain from this?
 How can this knowledge be beneficial to the society?
 The authors could’ve done a better job discussing these points.

-Response: this is a good suggestion.
-To answer the questions raised by this comment, we rewrote the introduction part (section “Introduction”).
+Response: We did a major rewrite of the Introduction section as follows:

 In paragraph 1, we discussed the timely nature of this paper.
 As the reviewers pointed out, this is a major contribution of this paper.